ryangchn/QG-ConvLSTM/README.md

 ## Test Code

-This code is a demo to test our model on the sequence *BasketballPass* and *RaceHorses* compressed by HEVC at QP = 42.
+This code is a demo to test our model on the sequences *BasketballPass* and *RaceHorses* compressed by HEVC at QP = 42.
 The raw and compressed sequences can be dowbloaded from:

 https://drive.google.com/file/d/1l5HUCisQqezywCzdEKRXg0buarVlfdiG/view?usp=sharing